 Young people under 16 are also allowed to access contraception without having to get permission from a parent or carer, as long as the doctor thinks they can understand and consent to this.

 If you want to talk to someone about how to get an abortion you can get in touch with Ask Brook via text or webchat.
 Ask Brook is confidential.
 That means we won’t tell anyone you've contacted us unless we think you are in really serious danger.

-Read this guide from Marie Stopes for more information on medical abortion.
+Read this guide from the British Pregnancy Advisory Service (BPAS) for more information on medical abortion.

 The cervix (the entrance to the womb at the top of the vagina) is gently stretched to allow a thin tube to pass through it into the womb.
 Once the tube is inserted the pregnancy is removed by suction.
 Most people only take an hour or so to recover and go home the same day.

-Read this guide from Marie Stopes for more information on surgical abortion.
+Read this guide from the British Pregnancy Advisory Service (BPAS) for more information on surgical abortion.

 Abortions after 15 weeks

 Abortion after 15 weeks is less common and most abortions happen in the first 13 weeks of pregnancy.
 However, sometimes people need to have an abortion later on in pregnancy.
 They might find that they need to travel out of their local area to do so, as abortion after 15 weeks is not always as easy to access.
 Again, it’s important to talk to a doctor as soon as possible.